 The district superintendent enrolled that pastor in the extension study program.
 There he began to study the Bible, theology, and church history.
 He was taught how to conduct a worship service and how to lead a congregation.
 After some months the district superintendent visited his church.
 He could hardly believe his eyes.
 Those extension studies were revolutionizing that man's preaching and pastoral leadership.
 His church was responding.
 It had come alive and begun to grow.

 Not long ago a handwritten note arrived from the Michaud church board.
-This church, located on the road from Port-au-Prince to the Dominican Republic, was seeing some positive changes in their pastor since he entered our extension study program.
+Members of this church, located on the road from Port-au-Prince to the Dominican Republic, was seeing some positive changes in their pastor since he entered our extension study program.
 Under their pastor's revitalized guidance they were finding new spiritual strength and seeing progress in their church.
-So they wrote a note expressing their appreciation to the general church for sponsoring the extension study program.
+So they wrote a note expressing their appreciation to the global church for sponsoring the extension study program.

 How shall they hear without a preacher?
 They won't.
 That's why ministerial training programs are so important.
 Because of such programs, previously deaf Haitian ears now hear.